-- Physical therapy: If your child needs to see speech, physical or occupational therapists in order to help with their communication and mobility.
+- Physical therapy: If your child needs to see speech, physical or occupational therapists to help with their communication and mobility.

-Filing a birth injury claim may result in your child living a happier, healthier life.
+Filing a birth injury claim may result in compensation that can help your child live a happier, healthier life.
 Learn more about your legal options today by getting a free case review.

 Who Is Eligible to File a Birth Injury Lawsuit?

-Parents of a child who was injured before, during, or immediately after birth may be eligible to file a birth injury lawsuit to help pay for the long-term costs of care.
-If you think your child may be showing signs or symptoms of a birth injury, even if you don’t know whether medical negligence or malpractice was to blame, get in touch with Sokolove Law as soon as possible.
+If you think your child may be showing signs or symptoms of a birth injury — even if you don’t know whether medical negligence or malpractice was to blame — get in touch with Sokolove Law as soon as possible.

-A birth injury lawsuit may best be handled by a birth injury law firm that has experience in this area of the law and a track record of success.
+A birth injuries lawsuit may best be handled by a birth injury law firm that has experience in this area of the law and a track record of success.

-When you work with Sokolove Law, we can take care of every step of the legal process on your behalf.
+When you work with Sokolove Law, we can take care of every step of the birth injury lawsuit process on your behalf.

 Step 1: Get a Free Case Review

-Get a free case review today to see if you meet birth injury lawsuit criteria.
-Our experienced and compassionate nurse case managers will get some basic information from you to help determine if medical malpractice may have occurred.
+During this initial conversation, our experienced and compassionate case managers will get some basic information from you to help determine if medical malpractice may have occurred.

 Step 2: We’ll Investigate and Build Your Case

-When it comes to building your birth injury case, your legal team will work to show that:
+In birth injury cases, your legal team will work to show that: